dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies13](/images/goalies13.png)

-Suprisingly most of the variation in these fields is in the first principal component, as greater than 50% on the y-axis.
+Surprisingly most of the variation in these fields is in the first principal component, as greater than 50% on the y-axis.
 Visualizing PC1 and PC2, the two biggest variance explainers,
 ```r
 autoplot(prcomp(scaled_all_vars), data = scaled_all_vars,
          loadings = TRUE, loadings.colour = 'blue',